South Carolina homeowner finds 9-foot alligator on porch

-MOUNT PLEASANT, S.C.
-(AP) — It wasn’t the Easter bunny that startled a South Carolina homeowner and his family.
+MOUNT PLEASANT, S.C. — It wasn’t the Easter bunny that startled a South Carolina homeowner and his family.
 It wasn’t even a burglar.

 The Post and Courier of Charleston reports (http://bit.ly/2pbcRED) Susie and Steve Polston were worried that someone was trying to get into their home on Sunday.
 Instead, Polston’s 16-year-old son found the intruder: a nine-foot alligator crawling on their second-story porch.